Find answers to

 Think Green and Install Rain Barrels

 Rain barrels not only benefit the environment - they have household benefits as well.
 By capturing and storing the stormwater runoff generated by the roof, a homeowner can reduce the erosion and soil loss commonly found near gutter downspouts.
 Storing the stormwater runoff generated by rainfall falling on a hot roof can also reduce thermal stormwater pollution by allowing the runoff to cool before it reaches a stream or lake.
 Rain barrels can also help to reduce a home owners water bill by providing a natural source of water to use for watering landscaping and gardens.
 Some rain barrel systems are capable of providing enough water to wash vehicles.
-By installing rain barrels, a home owner may also be eligible for a stormwater utility bill credit.
+By installing rain barrels, a home owner may also be eligible for a stormwater utility bill credit (more information on Page 11 of the

 Indoor Use - General